 The secret to success is to do this regularly.

 If you would like to watch a video on how to carry out EFT, click here.

 6. Increase your exposure to natural daylight

 If you work indoors chances are you will not spend much time in natural daylight during the day.

 Natural daylight is important for two key reasons:

-Firstly it increases your bodies production of vitamin D which is important for healthy skin and immune system.
+Firstly it increases your body’s production of vitamin D which is important for healthy skin and the immune system.

 Secondly, the receptors in the eye are stimulated in daylight, so when light levels drop in the evening they trigger the production of the hormone melatonin that helps you sleep.

-So why not get off the bus or train one stop early and walk the last section to work or home?
+The sixth of my ways to help you sleep is to get off the bus or train one stop early and walk the last section to work or home.

-Alternatively, try to get out of during your lunch break and take a walk.
+Alternatively, try to get out during your lunch break and take a walk.